top of page

 Despite the COVID-19 Pandemic, 2020 was our busiest year yet!
 In particular, we saw a massive increase in the demand for private lessons - not surprising, given the new safety challenges associated with group events and clinics.

 Last year, "Cornering with speed," particularly "berms," was the third most requested goal for our private lessons.
-This makes absolute sense given that you are rarely mountain biking on a perfectly straight trail and the increasing amount of flowy trails being built.
+This makes sense, given that you rarely mountain bike on a perfectly straight trail and the increasing number of flowy trails being built.
 And let's be honest, berms are fun to ride when ridden correctly.

-Private lessons are a great way to work one-on-one with an expert who can make sure you have the proper baseline know-how on the bike to execute new and more challenging skills with confidence.
-If 'berms' or 'cornering with speed' is one of your goals for 2021, we can help you achieve that goal!
+Private lessons are a great way to work one-on-one with an expert who can ensure you have the proper baseline know-how on the bike to execute new, more challenging skills confidently.
+If 'berms' or 'cornering with speed' is one of your goals, we can help you achieve that goal!

 There is a lot of free content available online, and everyone claims to have that unique trick on how to 'rail berms' and 'roost those corners' - all of it is great, but how do you know which techniques are right for your skill level and when to apply them?
 Most of the content you'll find online relates to advanced cornering techniques.
-Depending on where your riding level is, this may be something you're working towards, still a ways off or never even considered it as a technique (i.e. pumping through a corner).
+Depending on your riding level, this may be something you're working towards, but it's still a ways off, or you've never even considered it a technique (i.e., pumping through a corner).

 The 'Cookie Cutter':